Izenda7Series/docs/ui/doc_import_report_dashboard_definition.rst

 #.
 In browser, log in to Izenda as System Administrator.
 #.
 Select Settings, then Data Setup, then Import in the left menu.
 #.
+Select the Setting Level: either System or a specific tenant to define where the import reports/dashboards belong to.
-In browser files page, drag and drops files or click on Browse files button and select files to upload.
+#.
+In browse files page, drag and drops files or click on Browse Files button and select files to upload.

 .. figure:: /_static/images/ui/import_definition/DataSetup_Import_BrowserFile.PNG
    :align: center